 In the case of services, there might not even be a check whether the service is delivered and as per the agreement.

-So you might have an invoice before the product even hits your warehouse docks or that matter your office.
+So you might have an invoice before the product even hits your warehouse docks or, that matter, your office.

 How are you creating invoices in your system today?

-A most common scenario we have seen is that companies receive invoices via email, snail mail, fax, etc. Those invoices are then keyed in manually in the accounting system by the A/P department.
+The most common scenario we have seen is that companies receive invoices via email, snail mail, fax, etc. Those invoices are then keyed in manually in the accounting system by the A/P department.

-Let’s do a quick time analysis
+Let’s do a quick time analysis.

 Assume that it takes 10 minutes to key in an invoice, and let’s say you receive 10,000 invoices a year.